denizterzioglu/detectionlab/README.md

 # DetectionLab based on MITRE SKELETON

-DetectionLab is/as a CALDERA plugin that automates the infrastructure deployment for a lab environment in currently Proxmox using Packer, Vagrant, Terraform, and Ansible
+DetectionLab is/as a CALDERA plugin that automates the infrastructure deployment for a lab environment in currently Proxmox using Packer, Vagrant, Ansible, and Terraform

 # Proxmox